Calderonism: History

-In 1987 work began for a new participation in the elections, this time with more experience.
+In 1987, work began for a new participation in the elections.
 Miguel Ángel Rodríguez began his political career as a candidate, as did Germán Serrano Pinto.
-Due to the defeats suffered in the previous elections, in 1982 and 1986, Calderón Fournier had retired from an eventual candidacy, and supported Rodriguez.
+Because of defeats suffered in the 1982 and 1986 elections, Calderón Fournier retired from an eventual candidacy, and supported Rodriguez.
 However, the bases expect a new candidacy from Calderón.
 Polls begin to show strong support for Calderón.
-In December 1987, Serrano decides to withdraw his candidacy and seeks an agreement with Rodríguez.
-Meanwhile, there had been clashes between Rodriguez and Calderón for the list of candidates for deputies, which causes many leaders to begin to support Calderón's candidacy.
+In December 1987, Serrano decided to withdraw his candidacy and seek an agreement with Rodríguez.
+Meanwhile, there had been clashes between Rodriguez and Calderón for the list of candidates for deputies, which caused many leaders to begin to support Calderón's candidacy.
 Shortly after a movement is generated, which starts mainly from the PUSC deputies, to formally request Rafael Ángel Calderón Fournier to be a candidate for the presidency again.
 After two consecutive periods of the PLN in power, and demonstrated the strength of the PUSC in the 1986 elections, the prospects for winning the elections in 1990 were very favorable.
 Under these circumstances, and under the support of party deputies, Rafael Ángel Calderón announces his candidacy.
 Rodriguez decides to continue in the fight.
 As expected.
 Rafael Ángel Calderón Fournier won the candidacy for 76% of the votes cast.

 In the elections of February 4, 1990, Calderón was elected president with 46.2% of the votes over his liberationist opponent Carlos Manuel Castillo.
 In this election, 29 deputies were also elected.
 Not only the presidency was reached but also the majority in the Legislative Assembly and a victory in the seven provinces of the country.
 The 1990 triumph confirmed the progress, already glimpsed in 1986, towards a bipartisan system.
 Thus, the party consolidated in the 1990s, for the 1994 election Miguel Ángel Rodríguez is launched as a presidential candidate unopposed, which he loses to PLN's candidate by a small margin of 1.8%.
 However, he won in the 1998 election.
-Rodriguez began to suffer from low popularity due to his association with neoliberal ideas, which unleashed strikes against the government.
+Rodriguez began to suffer from low popularity because of his association with neoliberal ideas, which unleashed strikes against the government.
 Despite this the figure of Dr. Abel Pacheco de la Espriella emerges, who with the charisma he had won for several years working on television, and due to his position as deputy of the Legislative Assembly of Costa Rica, is named presidential candidate for the 2002 election winning the election and making PUSC won for the first time twice in a road.

 Shaken by corruption scandals, The scandals even caused Calderón and Rodríguez to be arrested, prosecuted and in Calderón's case condemned, the unpopularity of the Pacheco administration and the resurgence of the new Citizens' Action Party the party suffered a terrible debacle and its candidate in 2006, Ricardo Toledo Carranza, obtained only 3% of the votes.
 After Calderón's conviction for corruption on October 5, 2009, he withdrew his presidential candidacy being replaced by the then deputy of the party Luis Fishman Zonzinski, who obtained a low electoral support, again, of 3%.